yichizhng/bwt/README.md

 ways; however, it is certainly a computationally expensive problem to deal with.
-Bowtie uses greedy backtracking reverse search (I haven't looked at the source code, but I imagine it tries replacing a character in the sequence with one that results in more matches at that particular point)
+Bowtie uses greedy backtracking reverse search (I haven't looked at the source code, but I imagine it tries replacing a character in the sequence with one that results in more matches at that particular point).
+STAR uses maximum mappable prefix (essentially a binary search over the suffix array; however, O(m log n) is a painful number; it is apparently possible to do in O(m), but I'm not certain the asymptotic improvement is actually helpful in real life cases, since log n is bounded)